BrendaTH/I-hear-that-train-a-coming/README.md

-# Train Schedule
+## REPO Name: I-hear-that-train-a-coming
-### Homework week 7
+### Homework week 7 - a train schedule

-When adding trains to the schedule board, administrators should be able to submit the following:
+When adding trains to the schedule board, administrators are required to submit the following:
 * Train Name
 * Destination
-* First Train Time -- 24 hour clock
+* First Train Time -- 24 hour clock HH:mm
-* Frequency -- in minutes
+* Frequency -- arrival in minutes

-The app should calculate the following items:
+There is user input validation on the form.

+Once a minute and also on screen refresh the user data is fectched and a current train schedule is displayed.
+The schedule includes the following info:
+* Train Name (user input)
+* Destination (user input)
-* Minutes Away from arrival
+* Frequency of arrival in minutes (user input)
-* Next arrival time (24 hour clock)
+* Next arrival time (24 hour clock) (calculates from user input retrieved from database)
+* The number of minutes away from next arrival (calculates from user input retrieved from database)

+All times displayed in the schedule are local times.
+Technology used for this app include:
+* firebase - stores the user data input through the form, and retrieves it on refresh and once per minute
-I also added an interval timer that fires once a minute.
-It updates the table each time it runs
+* interval timer - fires once a minute and updates the train schedule
+* moment - used to calculate Minutes Away and Next Arrival Time.

 To get started go [https://brendath.github.io/I-hear-that-train-a-coming/](https://brendath.github.io/I-hear-that-train-a-coming)